Lonely Roads: Background and recording

-Prior to the songs release, West's ex-wife Kim Kardashian texted him, informing him that she had trademarked North's name to prevent her from featuring on the song.
-She claimed that they had previously agreed to let her trademark their children's names during their marriage."I asked you at the time if I can trademark her name.
-You said yes.
-When she's 18, it goes to her.
-So stop, I sent paperwork over so she wouldn't be in the Diddy song to protect her.
-One person has to trademark!
-We agreed when they were both i would get all of our kids names and trademarks So no one else would take them."West would strongly stand by his decision to release the song, telling Kardashian to "amend" the trademark or he'd "[go] to war.
+Before the original release of "Lonely Roads", West's ex-wife Kim Kardashian texted him, informing him that she had trademarked North's name to prevent her from featuring on the song.
+She claimed that the two had mutually agreed to let her trademark their children's names during their marriage so no one else could use them.
+The agreement also outlined that North would be in control of her own trademark once she turned eighteen.
+West stood by his decision to release the song, telling Kardashian to "amend" the trademark or else he would "[go] to war [with her].
 And neither of us will recover from the public fallout.
 You're going to have to kill me."